Bayesian uncertainty analysis#

 1. Create a Pastas Model#

 The first step is to create a Pastas Model, including the RechargeModel to simulate the effect of precipitation and evaporation on the heads.
 Here, we first estimate the model parameters using the standard least-squares approach.
+Although not necessary, this is a convenient approach to obtain initial parameter values to generate the priors of the parameters later on.

 head = pd.read_csv(